JAlcocerT/JAlcocerT/content/blog/book-DA-methods.md

 **Well-managed projects are successful projects.**

 When working in a team, the management or development team must select the software development methodology that will be most effective for the project at hand if they are to manage the project effectively.

 Every methodology differs in its strengths and shortcomings as well as the motivations for its creation.

 The most popular software development techniques are described below, along with an explanation of why they exist.

 ## Agile Development Methodology

 When implementing new features, teams employ the agile development technique to reduce risk (such as errors, budget overruns, and changing needs).
 Teams create software in iterations that include tiny increments of new functionality according to all agile development methodologies.

 There are many different forms of the agile development method:

 * Scrum
 * Crystal
 * Extreme programming (XP)
 * Feature-driven development (FDD)...

+**PROS:**

-* PROS: Agile software development's main advantage is that it enables iterative software releases.
-Iterative releases increase productivity by enabling teams to identify and correct flaws and set expectations early on.
-With regular incremental enhancements, they also enable consumers to enjoy the benefits of software earlier.
+* Agile software development's main advantage is that it enables iterative software releases.
+* Iterative releases increase productivity by enabling teams to identify and correct flaws and set expectations early on.
+* With regular incremental enhancements, they also enable consumers to enjoy the benefits of software earlier.

+**CONS:**

-* CONS: Agile development methodologies focus on in-the-moment communication, thus new users frequently lack the necessary background information to get started.
-They are time- and labor-intensive because developers must finish each feature inside each iteration before asking users for approval.
+* Agile development methodologies focus on in-the-moment communication, thus new users frequently lack the necessary background information to get started.
+* They are time- and labor-intensive because developers must finish each feature inside each iteration before asking users for approval.

+**Features:**

-* Features: Time is not constrained, Money is not constrained, Features are the constrain.
-Develop until features are enough for the use case.
+* Time is not constrained.
+* Money is not constrained.
+* Features are the constraint.
+* Develop until features are enough for the use case.

 ### Agile Values